automagica/automagica/README.md

 ## Commercial license
-Need a commercial license for Automagica?
+Need a commercial license for Automagica or would you like to embed Automagica in your software offerings or services?
 Contact us at [sales@automagica.com](mailto:sales@automagica.com).